Retailer Guide | Amazon

 Find and work with an ISTA-certified third-party testing lab for testing and registering fragile and non-fragile ASINs.

-For products over 50 lbs, vendors must look to a third-party lab for their certification.
-Multiple third-party labs worldwide can help test and certify your SIOC and FFP packaging.
+For products over 50 lbs, vendors must work with a third-party lab for their certification.
+Multiple third-party labs worldwide can help test and certify your SIPP and FFP packaging.

 Learn more at ISTA: Find a Lab or Services and Amazon Packaging Support and Supplier Network (APASS).